Creating a home that's safe and sound

 Although emergencies usually happen when we least expect them, there are steps we can take to be prepared and make sure they are well managed.

-- Create a disaster kit that includes basics like water, non-perishable food, extra prescriptions, first aid kit, blankets, flashlight, radio and extra batteries.
-See a list of what to include in your disaster kit (.pdf).
+- Create a disaster kit that includes basics like water, non-perishable food, extra prescriptions, first-aid kit, blankets, flashlight, radio and extra batteries.

 - Have a family discussion about how to prepare and respond to an emergency, then create a plan that includes contact lists, meeting places if your family is separated.
 Download a free family emergency plan template from the Federal Emergency Management Agency.